They say that you can’t step in the same river twice.

 The night seemed to drag on endlessly as I put pen to paper and finger to knob inside the studio.
 My last dream sequence was filled with such creative energy that it impelled me to discharge it.
 Scattered fragments of ideas from many years of blood, sweat and tears shed together flashed through my mind like strobe lights painting a Jackson Pollock.
 I could not even begin to fathom putting them all together on my own.
 Because I never had to.

-I touched a single lit match to the very last wick in the house, watching its embers flare up into a lonely bulwark against the enveloping embrace of resignation that had already engulfed the rooms around me.
+I touched a single lit match to the very last wick in the house, watching its embers flare up into a lonely bulwark against the enveloping embrace of resignation that had already engulfed the rooms around me, lying in wait outside the door for me to surrender.
 It kept alive the memory of the hope for myself that I discovered inside these walls many evenings ago.
 I never gazed once down at any of the instruments I was playing, for I knew if I did, I would lose sight of the light of the candle, and with it, all of my hope.

 I felt the mysterious ticking noise grow weaker, and wondered if it was really coming to an end, or if it was just my senses failing completely.
 I still couldn’t tell as my head slowly inched downwards like a dying tree branch in the desert heat.

-For one brief second, I heard absolutely nothing at all, and had no time to consider what it meant before everything went black.
+For one brief second, I heard absolutely nothing at all, with no time to consider what it meant before everything went black.

 Chapter 5: Night Session, Part 2

-When next I awoke, I saw only the most momentary glimpse of the flame before it vanished from the corner of the room in one puff, like a spirit traveling at the speed of light away from earth and towards wherever.
+As the flame lit up my eyes, I saw only the most momentary glimpse, as quick as it might have taken for it to travel a mere four meters, before it vanished from the corner of the room in one puff, like a spirit traveling at the speed of light away from earth and towards wherever.
 The last wisps of smoke slithered tantalizingly towards me, then dissipated into the vacant air before I could reach out to grasp them.
 For a moment, it felt like everything inside had died.
 But then I heard a sigh exhale from my weary lungs, and I knew I must be alive still, if only because I was still drawing breath.

 I could no longer hear the clock.
 Perhaps its batteries had burnt out.
 Or maybe it had finished counting down to whatever, or whosever, final hour it was keeping vigil over.